ZcashFoundation/zecwallet/docs/website/content/_index.md

 ---
-title: "zec-qt-wallet"
+title: "ZecWallet"
 featured_image: '/images/screenshot-main.png'
-description: "Shielded desktop wallet for zcash"
+description: "Shielded desktop wallet for Zcash"
 ---
-zec-qt-wallet is a z-Addr first, Sapling compatible wallet and full node for zcashd that runs on Linux, Windows and macOS.
-It comes with an embedded zcash node that allows you to send and recieve fully shielded transactions on the zcash network.
+ZecWallet is a z-Addr first, Sapling compatible wallet and full node for zcashd that runs on Linux, Windows and macOS.
+It comes with an embedded zcash node that allows you to send and recieve fully shielded transactions on the Zcash network.